Declared-righteous from what?

 Is there an indirect link between being declared-righteous and sin?

-In the Bible, someone who is a sinning person can be described as being indirectly in opposition to someone who is a righteous person.
+Being declared-righteous (from sin) could be indirectly opposed to being declared-sinning.
+In the Bible, someone who is a righteous person can be described as being indirectly in opposition to someone who is a sinning person.

 For more information: